annetteclopezdavila/Advanced_Machine_Learning/Projects/Project2.md

 ## Linear Regression Application of the IDB Dataset

 Note: I was so excited about finding this dataset that I did not realize that it addressed a classification problem rather than a linear regression.
-It was not until I finished the majority of the coding that I realized that the linear models predicted on a continuous scale rather than a discrete scale.
+It was not until I finished the majority of the coding that I realized that the linear models predicts on a continuous scale rather than a discrete scale.
 Thus, I was seeing predicted values like 1.6 rather than 2.
 In order to try to make up for this error, I decided to round the values to their integers.
 This led to a lot more error than would have occurred with a different X and y.
+I have decided to keep the error in since this is the second time I have made this error in a Machine Learning Project, so I would like to keep this as a reminder to understand the dataset before running into the application phase.

 ~~~
 import numpy as np